garethevans-contino/ansible-role-windows-test/readme.md

 ## Purpose

-To have a template repository with the minimum required pre-commit hooks ready to ensure developers are able to work without obsticles from security and linting checks but also a customisable platform for them to build on to help improve code quality.
+To have a template repository with the minimum required pre-commit hooks ready to ensure developers are able to work without obstacles from security and linting checks but also a customisable platform for them to build on to help improve code quality.

 ### Technology
 We're using Pre-Commit Hooks and configuration from [https://pre-commit.com/](https://pre-commit.com/)